 |

-PSPs are able to provide a range of non-mandatory services, known as additional services, to entities through the Arrangements.
-As these services are non-exclusive, entities may purchase these services from any PSP or through providers that are not part of the Arrangements.
-Under the Arrangements there are two categories of additional services:
+Through the Arrangements PSPs can provide entities a range of non-mandatory services, known as Additional Services.
+As these Additional Services are non-exclusive, entities may purchase these services from any PSP or through providers that are not part of the Arrangements.
+Under the Arrangements there are two categories of Additional Services:

 ---|---|